 You can use any nuts, any dried fruits and any spices you love.
 If you wish to create them in a raw version you can omit the black chocolate and you can just use only cacao.
 My favourite dried fruits for this recipe are dates which give a sweeter taste and plums which give a bitter taste.
 The choice is yours. 🙂

-For the shredded chocolate you can use the chocolate flakes also.
+For the shredded chocolate, you can use the chocolate flakes also.

 These Truffles are fluffy, sweet, rich in taste and creamy.
 The best healthy choice for sweet cravings.

-Except the shredded coconut, you can either roll them in cocoa powder or in shredded hazelnuts.
+Except for the shredded coconut, you can either roll them in cocoa powder or in shredded hazelnuts.
 All the choices match perfectly together.

 I hope you will enjoy them as much I do.
 Happy December month and try them, you will not regret it!
 Let me know your impressions. 🙂

-Vegan and Gluten free Chocolate Truffles
+Vegan and Gluten-free Chocolate Truffles

 - 1 1/2 cup mix of walnuts and almonds